Cleveland, Ohio Personal Injury Lawyers

 Personal Injury Cases in Cleveland, OH

-Personal injury law covers a range of injury cases, including car accidents, pedestrian accidents, truck accidents, motorcycle accidents, dog bite cases, and other similar cases.
+Personal injury law covers a range of injury cases, including car accidents, pedestrian accidents, truck accidents, motorcycle accidents, dog bites, and other similar cases.
 The goal of filing a claim or lawsuit is to make the injured individual “whole” in financial terms.
 A successful Cleveland personal injury claim requires proving another party was responsible for causing the injuries by acting in a negligent or reckless manner.

 At George Mineff, Jr., Attorney at Law, the legal firm takes a methodical, professional, assertive approach when seeking justice for the injured.
 The firm has over 50 years of combined service to the Cleveland area and offers a free case consultation to discuss personal injury cases.
-Call (216) 621-3930 to speak with our team about your Ohio personal injury claim.
+Call 216-621-3930 to speak with our team about your Ohio personal injury claim.

 Common Types of Accidents: Personal Injury Claims and Lawsuits